cr1m3s/syncop/README.md

 -- For Linux used crontab.
 Expected interval in minutes: 1-59.
 If an interval outside this range is provided, it will default to 1 hour.

 -- For Windows used scheduled task [Requires Administrator priviledges].
+Script able to create task, but task don't work [at least on the test machine].

 File creation/copying/removal operations logged to a file and to the console output: